Measuring the Quality of Treatment and Outcomes for Patients with Aneurysms at the Cedars-Sinai Department of

-The observed percent mortality is the actual number of patients that expired in the hospital divided by the total number of patients who had the same procedure.
-The expected percent mortality is the number of patients anticipated to expire divided by the total number of patients who had similar diagnosis, procedure, age, gender and complications.
-The graph below illustrates the difference between the observed percent mortality and the expected percent mortality of coiled patients that expired by year.
+The observed percent mortality is the actual number of patients who died in the hospital divided by the total number of patients who had the same procedure.
+The expected percent mortality is the number of patients anticipated to have died divided by the total number of patients who had similar diagnosis, procedure, age, gender and complications.
+The graph below illustrates the difference between the observed percent mortality and the expected percent mortality.

 A lower observed mortality rate is better than a higher one.

 Length of Stay

-The graph below compares the actual (or observed) length of stay for patients hospitalized at Cedars-Sinai Medical Center compared to what would have been expected from patients of similar gender and age who had similar diagnoses, procedures and complications.
+The graph below compares the actual (or observed) length of stay for patients hospitalized at Cedars-Sinai compared to what would have been expected from patients of similar gender and age who had similar diagnoses, procedures and complications.